 Step 5.
 Construct your manuscript in your chosen formatting program.

-So you see, you can keep reading for tips of how to turn your not so perfect drawings into illustrations or you can skip right on ahead to Option 4 and be done with it!
+So you see, you can keep reading for tips on how to turn your not-so-perfect drawings into illustrations or you can skip right on ahead to Option 4 and be done with it!